llnl/axom/src/examples/shaping_tutorial/lesson_01/README.md

-# Setting up a 2D Cartesian Mesh with Axom Sidre
+# Setting up a 2D Cartesian mesh with Axom Sidre

 ## Introduction